Lucidkniight/lucid-masks/lucid-masks/README.md

 # lucid-masks
-An update to lucid masks for hats

-**** CHECK https://github.com/Lucidkniight/lucid-masks FOR THE NEW UPDATES.
-I DIDN"T ADD THEM BECAUSE I DIDN"T NEED THEM FOR MY SERVER ****

-# lucid-masks
 A simple script that adds masks as items.
 Remove your mask with /mask to get the item in your inventory.
 You can then either use the mask item to put it on, or do /mask again to put on the first mask in your inventory.
 - [preview](https://streamable.com/gid7jj)
 ## Dependencies